puppetlabs/puppet-docs/source/pe/3.2/node_deactivation.markdown

    > **Tip**: You will need to run `pe-httpd restart` any load-balanced masters in your system.

 5. Delete the node from the console.
-Navigate to the node detail page for the deactivated node, and click the "Delete" button.
+Navigate to the node detail page for the deactivated node, and click the __Delete__ button.

    Alternatively, you can also run `/opt/puppet/bin/rake -f /opt/puppet/share/puppet-dashboard/Rakefile RAILS_ENV=production node:del[node name]`.